 Sheffield Hallam’s Inclusive Support has an Interview fund for Estranged students and Care Leavers fund with a maximum award of £100 to help with costs associated with securing employment.

-Turing & Erasmus+ funding for placements abroad (All students)
+The Turing Scheme grant for work placements abroad (all students)